g-dunlop/Project-1-Vet-Management-App/README.md

 <h2><a href="">Link to working site</a></h2>

 <h2>About</h2>
+<p>This was an individual project completed during week 5 of the CodeClan course.
+We were given a choice of 4 briefs on the Thursday and would present our app to our colleagues the following Thursday. </p>

 <h3>Project Brief</h3>
 <p>A veterinary practice has approached you to build a web application to help them manage their animals and vets.
 A vet may look after many animals at a time.
 An animal is registered with only one vet.</p>